9 Exercise Habits That Are Destroying Your Body After 50—and What to Do Instead

 If you've been intimidated by the weight room in the past, you are not alone.
 Nevertheless, lifting weights is a very important part of any fitness program designed to slow or reverse the aging process.

-You need to lift weights that are challenging for a low number of repetitions.
-They should feel heavy relative to your current strength.
-I recommend to all my 50-year-old and older clients that they perform sets of six to 12 repetitions using a weight that leaves one to repetitions "in the tank" after the first set.
+What To Do: You need to lift challenging weights for a low number of repetitions; they should feel heavy relative to your current strength.
+For older adults, performing six to 12 reps using a weight that leaves one to two repetitions "in the tank" after the first set is a solid place to start.

 You're skipping mobility work.